rickosborne/cascades/md/01-0-1-cruising-altitude.md

 "Well I've only been flying for 6 months, but I can say I haven't had any problems like that so far."

-His shrug was noncommittal.
+His shrug of a reply was noncommittal.

 "It looks like we don't have a paper back here, but I'll check when I go forward.
 I'll bring one back if we have one."
+HDA didn't stock them, but it was a common enough request that we kept a lookout for leftovers and intercepted them when people tried to throw them away.

-He inclined his head in thanks and turned to head back to his seat.
+He inclined his head in thanks and turned to make his way back to his seat.

 A few minutes and a few more questions later and the cart was stocked.
 By the time Terry made it back to me my brain had finished the shift from homework to flight work and I was ready to get service done so we could put people to sleep.